tjs-z/tjsmafia-library/README.md

 The members contributed to this library of the [TJS Mafia Discord server](https://discord.gg/XTEZnmuTRt).
 If you would like to contribute to this list to beautify/sort this easily or add additional resources, feel free to submit a PR, or you can add resources to the TJS Mafia Discord server's library channel, which will be updated here periodically.

 ### Disclaimer
 This is a curated list of contributions by individual contributors, and all rights to original pieces belong to their respective owners.
-If you're a resource owner who wants any of this resource to be removed from this list, please feel free to reach out.
+If you're a resource owner who wants any of these resources removed from this list, please feel free to reach out.

 ### Tools list: